dougeby/IntuneDocs/intune/network-access-control-integrate.md

 ## Feature behaviors

-Devices which are actively syncing to Intune cannot move from **Compliant** / **Noncompliant** to **Not Sync’d** (or **Unknown**).
-The Unknown state is reserved for newly enrolled devices which have not yet been evaluated for compliance.
-This means, for a customer, the devices have always been in this state due to some other problem with their enrollment.
+Devices that are actively syncing to Intune cannot move from **Compliant** / **Noncompliant** to **Not Synched** (or **Unknown**).
+The **Unknown** state is reserved for newly enrolled devices that have not yet been evaluated for compliance.

-For devices that are blocked from access to resources, the blocking service should redirect all users to https://portal.manage.microsoft.com to determine why the device is blocked.
-If the users visit this page, their devices will be synchronously re-evaluated for compliance.
+For devices that are blocked from access to resources, the blocking service should redirect all users to the [management portal](https://portal.manage.microsoft.com) to determine why the device is blocked.
+If the users visit this page, their devices are synchronously reevaluated for compliance.

 ## NAC and conditional access